 Mishra B, Lawson GW, Ripperdan R, Ortiz L, Luderer U. 2018.
 Charged Iron Particles Are Potent Inducers of Epithelial Ovarian Tumors.
 Radiation Research.
 2018 May 21. doi:10.1667/RR15028.1.
 [Epub ahead of print].
 This paper shows that a relatively low dose of charged iron particles, which are components of galactic cosmic rays, cause ovarian tumors later in life in mice.
 This raises concern that ovarian tumors may be a possible late consequence of travel in deep space.

 COEH Research Seminars

-**Please note: we no longer offer CME credits.
-We are now holding monthly COEH Research Seminars during the academic year.
+We hold monthly COEH Research Seminars during the academic year.
 Information on these events as well as our weekly Environmental Health Sciences seminars may be found here.
-If you are on our Grand Rounds mailing list, you will automatically be added to our seminar mailing list.
-If you would like to be added to the list, please click here or contact us at 949-824-8641.
+If you would like to be added to our seminar mailing list, please click here or contact us at 949-824-8641.